 Here are the things that you need to know.

-This condition is so well known for causing fatigue that its name comes from that symptom.
+This condition is popular for causing fatigue that its name comes from that symptom.
 However, there are many other CFS symptoms that can be equally debilitating.
 Other symptoms include cognitive problems (poor memory, concentration, etc.), sore throat, enlarged lymph nodes in the armpits and neck, headaches, unexplained pain in the joints or muscles.
 In fact, the pain can be so bad that some doctors confuse chronic fatigue syndrome and fibromyalgia when making a diagnosis (the fact that fibromyalgia can also cause fatigue doesn’t help matters either, but they are definitely two different conditions).

 Keep in mind that getting a good night’s sleep doesn’t correct the fatigue from CFS, although not sleeping well may make matters worse.
 Also, not just physical activity but also mental strain can lead to a symptom flare-up that lasts for days.